Curriculum: Computing

 The Implementation of our Computing Curriculum

 In EYFS, there are many opportunities for young children to use technology to solve problems and produce creative outcomes.
 In particular, many areas of the framework provide opportunities for pupils to develop their ability to use computational thinking effectively, such as through undertaking projects involving the concepts and approaches.
-Computing lessons in the EYFS also ensure that children develop listening skills, problem-solving abilities and thoughtful questioning — as well as improving subject skills across the seven areas of learning.
+Computing lessons in the EYFS also ensure that children develop listening skills, problem-solving abilities and thoughtful questioning as well as improving subject skills across the seven areas of learning.
 We live in a technological world and there is no escape from the reality that technology is integrated into the lives of young children.
-Just as we ensure the children in our care are ready for the adult world by teaching them maths and literacy, we should also make sure that they are fluent in computer literacy and all-important e-safety.
+Just as we ensure that our children are ready for the adult world by teaching them maths and literacy, we also make sure that they are fluent in computer literacy and all-important online safety.

 Online safety is well-integrated into the children’s learning.
 Discussions arise during lessons where it is appropriate for the learning, such as password safety, Creative Commons licences and inappropriate pop-ups.
-Weekly ‘mini’ lessons are set for all children via the Seesaw app, each week focusing on a particular aspect of online safety.
+Weekly ‘mini’ lessons are delivered each week focusing on a particular aspect of online safety.
 Parents are sent weekly information appropriate to their use of technology that relates to the learning experienced by the children to enable families to engage in learning together.
-The annual Digital Parenting magazine has been sent home every year since it has been produced providing detailed advice and guidance for parents and staff.
+The link for the annual Digital Parenting magazine is sent home every year which provides detailed advice and guidance for parents and staff.

 The Impact of our Computing Curriculum

-We hope to see our children confident when using technology, aware of how to treat devices and demonstrating how to stay safe in today’s world.
+We hope to see our children’s confidence continue to grow when using technology, particularly with device capability and demonstrating how to stay safe in today’s world.
 We want them to see how technology can benefit working, life and free time without becoming something that is unnecessarily relied upon.

 We measure the impact of our curriculum using the following methods:

-· Summative assessment of pupil discussions about their learning.
+· Summative assessment of pupil discussions around their learning.

 · Images of the children’s practical learning.